ktrnka/faq-builder/blog_posts/linux_2014osx.md

 If you don't specify the version, you can pick it from a list.

-And because my hardware only accelerates h264, I installed h264ify to force Youtube to use H264 streams rather than VP9/AV1 (because only h264 is supported by i965).
+And because my hardware only accelerates h264, I installed h264ify to force Youtube to use h264 streams rather than VP9/AV1 (because only h264 is supported by this chip).

 Older online guides said I'd need to edit Firefox settings but that's no longer needed.

 intel-gpu-top is useful for confirming that it's working.
 To install:
 `sudo apt install intel-gpu-tools`

-Then run the top ocmmand while playing a video and confirm that there's non-zero usage in the Video row:
+Then run the top command while playing a video and confirm that there's non-zero usage in the Video row:
 `sudo intel_gpu_top`

 ## Failed effort: Battery health saver